close

 Government revenue can be broadly classified as tax revenue and non-tax revenue.
 Tax is the primary source of revenue for the Government.
 Various taxes paid by citizens of a country, like income tax, corporate taxes, wealth tax, CGST, SGST, IGST, etc., form a major chunk of the revenue that a government generates.
 Non-tax revenue streams include fines and penalties, royalties and external grants received, dividends and profits of public sector entities, interest income received on loans extended, etc.

-On an individual level, if expenditure exceeds the income generated, it is not considered as efficient management of one's personal finances.
-But on a national level, this principle does not hold true.
+On an individual level, if expenditure exceeds the income generated, it is not considered efficient management of one's personal finances.
+However, on a national level, this principle does not hold true.

 Public expenditure is first estimated, based on which the streams of revenue are decided upon.
 This leads to a fiscal deficit in most cases.
-This might tempt most of us to think that a country having some amount of fiscal deficit is underperforming!
+This might tempt most of us to think that a country with some fiscal deficit is underperforming!
 But that's not true.

-But this does not mean the fiscal deficit of a country can go on increasing.
-Borrowing for the sake of managing the deficit can have long term implications.
-There are ways of setting off the borrowings that a government can undertake.
+However, this does not mean that the fiscal deficit of a country can continue to increase.
+Borrowing for the sake of managing the deficit can have long-term implications.
+There are ways that a government can set off borrowings.
 It can reduce its expenditure or print currencies to increase the money supply.
-But steps like printing excess currencies can lead to inflation which might not be feasible for the economic condition of the country.
+However, steps like printing excess currencies can lead to inflation, which might not be feasible for the country's economic condition.

 Theoretically, a fiscal deficit of around 5% is considered safe.
-But the limit of a safe or an ideal fiscal deficit varies from one country to another based on a large variety of factors.
+However, the limit of a safe or ideal fiscal deficit varies from one country to another based on a large variety of factors.

 As mentioned above, the fiscal deficit is not necessarily bad.
 But sometimes, it needs to be corrected.
 It can be corrected either by reducing the planned expenditure or by increasing the taxes and other revenue streams.
 Deficit financing is a practice by which a country acquires funds to manage its fiscal deficit.

-One downside of issuing securities is that it reduces the potential capital stock of the country, as these being a safer avenue for investments, individuals might prefer investing in government securities rather than in public companies.
+One downside of issuing securities is that it reduces the potential capital stock of the country; as these are safer avenues for investments, individuals might prefer investing in government securities rather than in public companies.
 Companies and other businesses usually try to prevent this by declaring a higher interest than the government securities.

-In other words, total borrowings of the Government can be equated to this fiscal deficit.
+In other words, the total borrowings of the government can be equated to this fiscal deficit.

 The Bottom Line

-The fiscal deficit of a country is a major criteria to determine the soundness of the economy.
-It is crucial to maintain the deficit along the safe border; else, the country might have to face long term repercussions.
+The fiscal deficit of a country is a major criterion for determining the soundness of the economy.
+It is crucial to maintain the deficit along the safe border; otherwise, the country might have to face long-term repercussions.

 India has managed not to deviate much from the ideal limit in the past decade.
 But the pandemic changed the status quo.
 While the budgeted fiscal deficit was around 3.5% of the GDP, in reality, it came out to be almost thrice ~ 9.3%!